 Without casting any major shade on both Canada and the US, it is unequivocally Mexico that scores all the points as a tourist destination in North America.
 This extraordinary country still celebrates its ancient greatness, mingled with its colonial past, all wrapped up in a modern and vibrant package.
 It’s a vast country that has truly retained its dignity in the face of so much upheaval and change.
 It’s so much more than you could ever imagine it to be.
 Let’s take a glimpse into some of the best places to visit in Mexico.
 Vamanos!!!

 It’s vast!
 With 31 individual states combining to make up the 750,000 square miles of territory, as a tourist you will be challenged to narrow down your wonderful destination of choice within Mexico.
 The layout of the country, with coasts that greet the Caribbean, the Pacific, the Gulf of California, and the Gulf of Mexico, is ideally created to offer guests unparalleled beach experiences.
 Whether Puerto Vallarta, Punta Mita, Riviera Maya, Cabo or Cancun is your destination of choice, it soon becomes clear that there are so many diverse and top places to visit in Mexico.
-The luxury villas Mexico has to offer are exceptional.
+The Mexico villa rentals are exceptional.

 The climate varies from temperate to sub-tropical.
 In essence, you can enjoy lovely weather all year round and especially in winter when you might want to step sideways from the harsh snow storms found in USA and Canada.
 The central region of Mexico is made up of desert plains, jungle terrain and spectacular mountain ranges.
 So, with mountains, beaches, numerous islands and notable rivers, the geography and topography of the country is limitless.